yuzhoumo/blog/content/posts/layover-limbo/index.md

 Marcus Aurelius's _Meditations_, which no doubt inspired my decision.

 So was it worth it?
-I'm pretty tired, but I did some valuable self discovery on the way.
-Or maybe I'm just stupid.
-Now time for my actual destination! 😂
+I'm pretty tired, but I did some valuable self discovery on the way... or something. 😂

+Now time for my actual destination!

 Edited: 2023-10-28